djalbat/the-foundations-of-symbolic-reasoning/introduction.md

 Fortunately intuitionism gives us an alternative way of viewing mathematics and logic, being itself a form of relativism.
 Within intuitionism we can formulate our own mathematical concepts and the logical rules we use to reason about them, often based on what we perceive as reality, but nonetheless understood to be separate from it.
-The parallels between intuitionsim and scientific method should be obvious here.
+The parallels between intuitionism and scientific method should be obvious here.
 In fact we can extend intuitionism from an understanding of mathematical and logical concepts, past scientific concepts and on to more general ones.

 To give an example, consider the question of what is justice.